-Most courses are offered as lectures for 12 weeks for each semester.
-A lecture is usually a 50 minutes' period (1-hour credit).
+Most courses are offered as lectures for 12 weeks each semester.
+A lecture is usually 50 minutes (1-hour credit).

 Visitors to lectures

 Students may invite visitors to attend occasional lectures only if they have obtained consent from the professor and Registrar.